Tinram/Go-Notes/README.md

 + deferred function executed when containing function exits
 + args for defer evaluated when defer statement is evaluated (not when function executes)
-+ multiple defers executed in reverse order
++ multiple defers executed in reverse order (LIFO)

 ### multiple returns